Summary of Compensation, Service, and Benefit Plans and Programs for Professional Researchers, Specialists, and Librarians

 Staff members who leave the service of the University and who have earned vacation which has not yet been taken will receive pay in lieu of vacation up to a maximum of 30 days unless they are supported on term funding.
 Individuals who leave without giving appropriate notice may forfeit this pay.

 The University provides employees with up to eight sick days per fiscal year.
-Sick days may be taken by employees for personal illness, injury or accident or for the care of a sick or injured immediate family member or resident member of the household.
+Sick days may be taken for personal illness, injury or accident or for the care of a sick or injured immediate family member or resident member of the household.
 Employees may roll over any portion of up to 8 unused sick days from the current fiscal year to the next fiscal year, up to a combined maximum of 16 days.
 Unused sick days are not compensated for upon termination of an employee.
 Sick days are managed through the Human Resources self-service website.

 Reimbursement for Moving and Relocation Expenses